2011 Ohio Issue 2: Signature submission

-In a record breaking performance, referendum proponents submitted a grand total of 1,298,301 signatures to the Ohio Secretary of State on June 29, 2011 in a parade marching towards the secretary's offices.
+In a record breaking performance, referendum proponents submitted 1,298,301 signatures to the Ohio Secretary of State on June 29, 2011, in a parade marching towards the secretary's offices.
 This breaks the previously held record of 812,978 signatures in 2008 for a constitutional amendment allowing a casino resort in Clinton County.

 Signature verification

 According to Matt McClellan, spokesperson for the Ohio Secretary of State: "The next step the signatures have to be verified.
 The secretary's office receives the petitions and we will take an inventory of them.
 Then we send them out to the proper county boards of election.
 They have the signatures on file."

 44 of the state's counties must have three percent of the signatures of those who voted in the 2010 gubernatorial election.

 According to reports as of July 17, 2011, the proponents appeared to have enough signatures for the ballot.
 Although not all numbers had been verified, some counties recorded a high amount of verification rates.

-The proposal was then certified on July 21, 2011 by the Ohio Secretary of State.
+The proposal was then certified on July 21, 2011, by the Ohio Secretary of State.